AyushmanTripathy/notes/cs/software_testing.md

 ### Model Based Testing

 working with models of software artifact and deriving test cases.
+better because errors can be caught earlier.

+`MODEL` represents software artifacts or its abstraction
 models can be

 1. formal, mathmatical notations
 1. modelling languages (UML, SysMl, Simulink)

+models that will work with

+1. Graphs: control flow graphs
+1. Logical Expressions: predicates that decide flow
+1. Sets: input domains for black box
+1. Grammers: language specific

+### Criteria

+- `Criteria` define requirements for test case design
+- `Predicate Coverage` means covering both branches
+- `Coverage Criterion` rules that impose requirements on set of test cases

+A criterion C1 `subsumes` C2, if test cases the satisfy C1 also satisfy C2. typically defined for feasible criterion.

+### Test automation

+`Prefix values` inputs necessay to put software into appropriate state to receive test case values.
+`Postfix values` inputs that are sent after test case values, 2 types

+1. `Verification values` to see results of test case
+1. `Exit values` to return program to stable state

+### JUnit

+- open source java testing framework
+- uses `Assertion` for testing expected results
+- for unit and integration testing

 ## Miscs